GameAISchool2018members/A-Game-of-Drones/README.md

 Executable folder contains the executable file as well as the necessary files for the game to run whereas Project folder contains the Unity project files

-Execution
+Execution and Gameplay
-To play the game simply run GameofDronesFinal.exe under the Executable folder
+To play the game simply run GameofDronesFinal.exe under the Executable folder.
+You can control the drone's movement with WASD keys and the drone's height with L and O keys